Russell Scholars Program at Wroxton College, England

-The program to Wroxton, England offers students the opportunity to study humanities in the heart of England.
-Two team-taught interdisciplinary courses integrate English literature, history, art, religion, politics and government.
-While this program is co-sponsored by The Russell Scholars Program at USM, it is open to all students who meet the prerequisites.
+The program in Wroxton, England offers students the opportunity to study humanities in the heart of England.
+The team-taught interdisciplinary course integrates English literature, history, art, religion, politics, and government.
+While this program is co-sponsored by the Russell Scholars Program at USM, it is open to all students who meet the prerequisites.

 In addition to time spent in London visiting some of London's historic attractions, educational trips are planned to Banbury, Warwick Castle, Oxford, Stratford-upon-Avon and the Royal Shakespeare Theatre.
 Wroxton College is located in the quintessential English village of Wroxton in the rural heart of England north west of London.
 The college is housed in an exceptionally beautiful, completely modernized 17th century manor house once home to Henry James.
 Wroxton College is an overseas campus of Fairleigh Dickinson University.

 RSP 300H (3 credits): England and the Humanities